 2017 – Austrian rallycross champion for the third year in a row

 In 2017, the MJP Racing Team Austria raced with two cars in the World Rallycross Championship, driven by former DTM driver Timo Scheider and young Swedish ace Kevin Eriksson.
 Scheider managed to score a podium in the season-opening round.
 In one event, he was replaced by British racer Andrew Jordan.
 At the end of the season, the team was fifth in the points again.

 In 2017, Max Pucher wasn't racing internationally, participating only in the Austrian Rallycross Championship.
 He won the third consecutive title.

 MaxPucher took three Austrian rallycross championship titles in a row

-Max Pucher's team would not participate in the 2018 World Rallycross Championship, switching its interest in a direction of the US-based Global Rallycross Championship.
-GRC and MJP Racing announced a partnership which will result in a development of the GRC Platinum class and a new race car which would be introduced for the 2019 season.
+Max Pucher's team exited the World Rallycross Championship in 2018, switching its interest in a direction of the US-based Global Rallycross Championship.
+GRC and MJP Racing announced a partnership to develop the GRC Platinum class and a new race car for 2019.

 In the meantime, the GRC has been dismissed and replaced by ARX Americas Rallycross in the US.
 In Europe, Max Pucher continued to work on an initial plan and established the GRC Europe series that will kick-off in June 2019.